U.S. Department of Transportation

 As the core of FHWA's mission is to Improve Mobility on our Nation's Highways, a primary focus of the strategic plan framework is improving highway system performance—particularly its safety, reliability, effectiveness, and sustainability.
 To meet our legislative responsibilities, FHWA resources will be committed to developing and delivering existing and future Federal Highway Programs through successful partnerships, value-added stewardship, and risk-based oversight.
 FHWA must become a more central contributor and serve as a thought leader in the ongoing policy discussions that aim to address the future of the national transportation system.
 Underpinning this effort will be a renewed focus on enhancing organizational capacity, which translates into having a skilled workforce and supporting systems that are optimally positioned and equipped to deliver the FHWA's mission.

-The FHWA Strategic Plan will be used to direct the development of the FHWA's annual Strategic Implementation Plan and influence Office-level Unit plans.
-The transition to the new plan framework begins in FY 2009.
+The FHWA Strategic Plan is used to direct the development of the FHWA's Strategic Implementation Plan and influence Office-level Unit plans.

-A wide array of considerations and assumptions about current and emerging trends are strategically relevant to assessing FHWA's future operating environment over the next decade.
-(Note: This section was last updated in July 2012 and will be revised at a later date.)
+A wide array of considerations and assumptions about current and emerging trends are strategically relevant in assessing FHWA's future operating environment.
+(Note: This section was revised in July 2016.)

-Changing Construction Processes and Methodologies.
+Construction processes and methodologies will continue to evolve.
 New construction techniques, such as broader use of prefabricated bridges, are creating the need for changes in project development processes.
 These new techniques offer opportunities for minimizing traffic disruption and congestion, improving work zone safety, and lowering costs.
+The use of e-Construction techniques will increase efficiencies for some tasks though the use of mobile devices, digital signatures, and secure delivery systems.

-Program Delivery.
-Priority-setting practices in State transportation agencies continue to evolve and are becoming more transparent, participatory, interrelated, and complex.
-Performance measures are being widely used to provide greater accountability for how public funds are being spent across an ever growing number of programs, activities, and disciplines.
+Real-time travel data and new analysis tools will impact planning, management, and operations.
+Priority-setting practices in transportation agencies continue to evolve and are becoming more transparent, participatory, interrelated, and complex.
+Goal setting and performance measures are now being widely used in most States and larger metropolitan planning organizations to provide greater accountability for how public funds are being spent.
+The increasing availability of real-time travel-related data and the new tools and techniques for analyzing the data will impact how transportation agencies plan, manage, and operate transportation systems.

 The FHWA Leadership Team identified four primary issues that were deemed as critical challenges in the future.
 These deliberations, which are summarized below, had an important influence over the development of the new strategic plan framework.